 We ask for an initial commitment of three months, during which we suggest a phone chat once a week and an outing at least once a fortnight.
 This is your opportunity to show your befriendee around, introduce them to free activities and help them participate more in UK life.
 They’ll have the chance to get to know a friendly local and practise their English.
 And you may find a real friend in the process!

 We are currently recruiting befrienders in the North East of England to befriend asylum seekers and refugees living in Teesside.
-Please click on the link below if you are interested in befriending in the North East in 2021.
+Please click on the link below if you are interested in befriending in the North East.

 HostNation is an introductory service putting socially isolated asylum seekers, refugees and migrants in need of friendship, in contact with local, volunteer befrienders offering friendship.
 We aim to create interactions between two different populations (UK residents and those seeking refuge) who have problems intersecting, but we cannot recommend anyone on the site to you.
 This is an altruistic, social arrangement, not a contractual obligation and there is no payment nor are volunteer befrienders expected to provide any professional services.

 We try to manage the expectations of refugees referred to HostNation and help them to understand that befrienders commit to meeting their befriendee socially once every week or two weeks over a period of 3 months.
 We will also explain that befrienders are not social workers, case workers or legal experts and cannot help with the progress of asylum claims or housing applications but may be able to help their befriendee access expert support should it be needed.
 For information on the role of the befriender please read the Befrienders Guide.

 HostNation is not responsible for verifying the accuracy of information given by befrienders or referrers.
 We will do what we can to ensure a successful match but cannot guarantee that friendship will emerge.
 We are not making recommendations or any representations about the suitability or appropriateness of any relationship that arises either directly or indirectly through the use of the website.